 This is a high-intensity course.
-Students complete daily quizzes Monday to Thursday.
-There is also a weekly test on Friday that evaluates students' written and speaking progress.
-Each week, students are required to submit a written composition and prepare one or two oral reports; students are required to write short essays starting the beginning of Week 3.
-In addition to time spent in class, students are expected to spend between three and four hours a day reviewing that day's lessons, completing homework, listening to language CDs and answering content-based questions, practicing writing new vocabulary and preparing for the next day's classes.
-There are specific assignments for students to demonstrate their preparedness for the new lessons.
+From Monday to Thursday, students complete a daily quiz.
+This is followed by a weekly test on Friday that evaluates students' written and oral progress.
+Each week, students are required to submit a written composition and prepare one or two oral reports.
+In addition to time spent in class, students are expected to spend between three and four hours a day reviewing that day's lessons, completing homework, listening to language CDs and answering content-based questions, practicing writing new vocabulary and preparing for the next day's instructions.

 Comprehensive midterm and final exams are also used to evaluate student progress.